Bet types/markets and their meaning

 Also known as straight bet, DNB or 2-way bet.

 One of the most popular bet types and is offered in various sports.
-It simply means betting on a specific team to win a game, match or other event.
+This market simply means betting on a specific team to win a game, match or other event.

 The term “win” is used almost everywhere, while “moneyline” is mostly used in the United States and a few other regions.
 The term “straight bet” can also be used for this type of wager.